algosup/2022-2023-project-4-game-design-Team-1/Specifications/Technical_Specifications.md

 ## Glossary

+[^1]: **Game design** is the process of creating and shaping the mechanics, systems, and rules of a game.
+Games can be created for entertainment, education, exercise, or experimental purposes.
+Increasingly, elements and principles of game design are also applied to other interactions, in the form of gamification.

-[^1]: **GDD** = Game Design Document <br>
+[^2]: **GDD** = Game Design Document
 A Game Design Document (GDD) is a highly descriptive living software design document of the design for a video game.
 It is created and edited by the development team as result of collaboration between their designers, artists and programmers as a guiding vision which is used throughout the game development process to organize efforts within a development team.

-[^2]: **Unreal Engine** (UE) is a game engine designed by Epic Games that utilizes 3D computer graphics, and was initially presented in the 1998 first-person shooter game, Unreal.
+[^3]: **Unreal Engine** (UE) is a game engine designed by Epic Games that utilizes 3D computer graphics, and was initially presented in the 1998 first-person shooter game, Unreal.
 Originally developed for PC first-person shooter games, it has since been employed in various gaming genres and has been embraced by other industries, such as the film and television industry.
 Written in C++, Unreal Engine has great adaptability, supporting numerous platforms including desktop, mobile, console, and virtual reality platforms.